shreeparab1890/Personal-Website/README.md

 # Personal Website:  shrikrishnaparab.tech
-This is a HTML-CSS Personal Website
+This website is build using HTML-CSS.